 The freedom of action in a transcript ruling to express a rationale that fairly can be described as "in large part a 'fish' test" should not come with an injunction that bars its future citation.
-The blending in Barnes & Noble of the independence analysis with questions about the facts of the transaction remains thought provoking at a time when the vitality of Aronson is questioned.
-He what weight should a judge confronted with similar facts place on Vice Chancellor Strine's reasoning and ruling respecting a \$596 million conflict transaction?
+But what weight should a judge confronted with similar facts place on Vice Chancellor Strine's reasoning and ruling respecting a \$596 million conflict transaction?

 To take a concrete example, In re Oracle Corporation Derivative Litigation involves a challenged transaction similar in form to Barnes & Noble: the purchase by the nominal defendant of a business controlled by the founder, Chairman, and largest stockholder of the nominal defendant.
 At oral argument on the motion to dismiss in Oracle, Vice Chancellor Glasscock observed that Barnes & Noble was "similar in a lot of ways," but also that "[w]e don't typically, as a court, accord any precedential weight to bench rulings of the Court."
 In deciding the motion to dismiss, Vice Chancellor Glasscock did not cite or follow the analysis of Barnes & Noble.
 The analysis in Oracle of the directors' independence from the founder/Chairman was formally distinct from the analysis of the directors' conduct.
-In the supplies the supplies of the directors of the directors' conduct.
+156